 Every cell in your body contains genes.
 Genes contain the blueprints (genetic code) for your body.
 For example, they contain the information that determines the color of your eyes.
-They also contain information that affects how the cells in your body work, such as when cells grow, divide and die.
+They also contain information that affects how the cells in your body grow, divide and die.

 The information in your genes is passed on (inherited) from both your mother and your father.
 And, you can pass this information on to your children, both your daughters and sons.